 Join us!
 Become a WBS teacher!
 Help us fulfill the Great Commission.
 Find out just how impactful WBS can be.
 See how God blesses your efforts!

 Who pays for WBS Internet?

 WBS invests much to make Internet teaching effective and free to WBS students.
 Who pays for it?
 Caring Christians who support WBS with gifts large and small.
-Many Internet teachers begin by giving $10 a month, and grow in giving as God blesses them.
 We want to express our gratitude to all our generous supporters.

 Where Do I Sign Up?